gdtroszak/deno-s3-put-issue/README.md

 # Deno S3 upload failure reproduction

-This repo demonstrates a recent issue where puts to S3 with `@aws-sdk/client-s3` hang indefinitely in the deno runtime.
+This repo demonstrates a recent issue where `PUT`s to S3 with `@aws-sdk/client-s3` hang indefinitely in the deno runtime.
 I've narrowed this down to a change in a the `@smithy/node-http-handler` package used by the client, specifically around how it handles the `expect` request header with "100-continue" (specifically commits [f4e1a45](https://github.com/smithy-lang/smithy-typescript/commit/f4e1a45b667bfa0b95f78cddfb027b6c6f01272b) and [a257792](https://github.com/smithy-lang/smithy-typescript/commit/a2577922d8ce5e31256dcf396ecc688c484a8067)).